TL;DR

 Use .env.example for documentation, never .env for actual values.

-Does this fix the problem completely?
-No. But it reduces the 3.2% leak rate significantly because the AI sees the pattern you want it to follow.
+It won’t fix the problem completely, but it reduces the 3.2% leak rate significantly because the AI sees the pattern you want it to follow.

 5. Post-push scanning